 What is allopurinol?

-- you're having repeated attacks of gout
+- you are having frequent attacks of gout.

 How is it taken?

 Allopurinol is taken as a tablet once a day.
 It is usually better to take it just after eating and the tablet should be swallowed with water.
 It is important to drink plenty of water during the day because this will help you get rid of more urate through your kidneys.